ohduran/checkout-system-technical-challenge/README.md

 There are two important advantages to keep a "fat model":

 - First and foremost, it *binds the language we use to speak about the project with the implementation*.
 I can still reason in terms of Products, Offers and Baskets.
-Products have Offers, and they apply to LineItems within a Basket.
-No DiscountCalculators or LineItemValidators were involved in the conversation, nor should they be involved in the conversation either.
+The way we describe how Baskets, Products, Offers, and LineItems interact with each other need no intermediate DiscountCalculators or LineItemValidators, thus they should not be present in the code.

-- And second, *change amplification*.
-Should this project grow in complexity, introducing subtle bugs were, for instance, two line items are added bypassing validations that are external to the model, are way easier if the model validation is not tighly coupled with the model itself; otherwise, every time a line item gets added, the developer must keep in mind including the validation as well.
+- And second, *change amplification and cognitive load*.
+Should this project grow in complexity, subtle bugs were, for instance, line items are added bypassing validations are way easier to introduce if the model validation is not tighly coupled with the model itself; otherwise, every time a line item gets added, the developer must keep in mind including the validation as well.

 ## Extension ideas